 It’s safe to say that as much as we in Britain look forward to a bit of sunshine, sudden heatwaves tend to catch us off guard.
 Whenever they arrive we suddenly find ourselves struggling to keep cool; even in our own homes we can feel as though we’re walking around in a sauna.

 Your first instinct may be to throw money at the problem by booking an air conditioner installation service, but this may not be the best solution.
-Depending on the state of your home, there could be several cheaper methods for keeping your home cool in the summer, some of which could benefit you all year round!
+Depending on the state of your home, there could be several cheaper methods for keeping your home cool in the spring, some of which could benefit you all year round!

-One of the best ways to stay cool this summer will be to give yourself some shade.
+One of the best ways to stay cool this spring will be to give yourself some shade.
 Planting trees in your garden will provide this while also adding variety and beauty to your outdoor space.
 Plant a fruit tree, and you’ll also have a healthy crop of greens to enjoy next year.

 While it may sound like a bit of a no-brainer, a lot of heat in the home is generated in the kitchen.
-Cooking over a hot stove in the middle of summer can quickly become unbearable, so why not take your cooking outside?
+Cooking over a hot stove in the middle of spring can quickly become unbearable, so why not take your cooking outside?